 - Preheat oven to 350 F

-- Make your dough: In a stand mixer, mix the ghee, powdered sugar and a few drops of vanilla extract on low speed for 5 mins.
+- Make your dough: In a stand mixer, mix the ghee, powdered sugar and a few drops of vanilla extract on low speed for about 1 minute.

-- Flour: Add in the sifted flower gradually and mix on low speed for about 7-8 minutes until very well combined.
+- Flour: Add in the sifted flower gradually and mix on low speed for about 30 seconds until very well combined.
 At first it will look dry, but as it mixes, it will start holding up together to form a pasty dough.
-Scrape the side every couple minutes to ensure everything is getting mixed well.
+Right when it incorporates and the cough collects together, turn off the mixer and scrape the sides.
+Knead by hand to collect all the dough together.
+Add more flour if needed, 2 tbsps. at a time.

 - Cool: Transfer the dough to a zip lock bag or wrap with saran wrap and refrigerate for 20 minutes.